 What if five days are not enough?
 Graduates of the school can stay and ride for up to an additional 3 weeks with an instructor.
-Please be aware that to do this will require that you pay for your food and travel expenses.
+Please be aware that to do this will require that you pay for your food and travel expenses as well as a daily fee for training.
 Dr Tucker travels across the country staying in hotels and driving a lot.
 He sees on average 8 horses per day and works every day he is traveling.
 If we stay in Florida then we usually do not work on weekends.
 You will work on approximately 2 horses per day depending on the clients giving permission.
 You will only work in states where it is legal for you to do so.

 Many of you will not be able to come to Florida for hands on training due to logistics or personal reasons.
 That’s OK.
 You are not required to take the hands on training, but you will not be considered a graduate of the school.
 The beauty of the online coursework is that you don’t need to come here.
 Some of you are already good dentists and the course material is all you need to apply the skills to your practice.
 The schedule is set up so that certification occurs on the Saturday immediately following the 5 hands on training days.
 This allows graduates applying for certification to review with training students during the Thursday and Friday before the certification test on Saturday..
 However newly graduated students cannot stay for certification.
 They can return for certification Level 1 after completing at least 100 floats at home.